-On March 15, 2016, the Corporation and Dollar City amended certain terms and conditions of the agreements governing their relationship.
-Among other things, they agreed to postpone by one year, from February 4, 2019 to February 4, 2020, the date on which Dollarama's option to acquire a majority interest in Dollar City becomes exercisable.
-This additional year will provide the parties with more time to test the dollar store concept in a bigger market within the agreed upon territory.
-Other amendments relate to the ongoing commercial relationship between the parties and/or are not material or relevant prior to a decision about the call option being made.
+In the context of the 2016 amendment, the parties agreed, among other things, to postpone by one year, from February 4, 2019 to February 4, 2020, the date on which Dollarama's option to acquire a majority interest in Dollar City becomes exercisable.
+This additional year was intended to provide the parties with more time to test the dollar store concept in a bigger market within the agreed upon territory.
+Other amendments effected in 2016 relate to the ongoing commercial relationship between the parties and/or are not material or relevant prior to a decision about the call option being made.